Minus24Exp/Jacy/docs/dev_docs/editor.md

 # Some rules about text editors and IDE

 ### Ruler
-Set your ruler to 130 characters.
-This is the best size, because is the largest GitHub that looks pretty.
+Set your ruler to 160 characters.
+This is the best size, because is the largest GitHub can have in view.
-But, this rule does not apply to documentation.
-Docs can be written with much of spaghetti text.